erc-clarkson/collection-/README.md

 # Collection App

 ### Description
-The collection app is a PHP project that fetches and displays information about a collection of information tied to a theme  from a MySQL database.
+The collection app is a PHP project that fetches and displays a collection of information tied to a theme from a MySQL database.

 The collection of information was tied to the theme of vinyl records.
 Additional features include the ability to add vinyl records to the database and a shuffle button was incorporated to display one record (selected at random).